Examining the Prevalence and Dynamics of AI-Generated Media in Art Subreddits: Discussion

 \section{Discussion}

-Our study provides insights about how AI-generated content is impacting online communities, specifically those that deal with creative visual content---in this case, art-related subreddits.
+Our study provides insights about how AI-generated content is impacting online communities, specifically those that deal with creative visual content -- in this case, art-related subreddits.

-Perhaps surprisingly, we observed low volumes of (admitted, transparent) AI-generated content in these communities compared to other media-based posts.
-Across 2022 and 2023, years with popular discussion of AI and growing availability of image-generating tools, posts that either transparently used AI or were accused of doing so together amounted to less than 0.2\% of media posts.
-Of course, it is possible that AI-generated image posts are more prevalent, but neither the authors nor the commenters are identifying them.
+Perhaps surprisingly, we observed low volumes of (admitted, transparent) AI-generated content in these communities compared to other media-based posts (RQ1).
+Posts that either transparently used AI or were accused of doing so, together amounted to less than 0.5\% of media posts.
+Of course, it is likely that AI-generated image posts are more prevalent, but neither the authors nor the commenters are identifying them.
 Studies on the prevalence of AIGC online are sparse, but those that exist in other domains for now also indicate low numbers -- for example, estimating 1.39\% of machine-generated news articles for mainstream news websites~\cite{hanley2024machine} or up to 0.05\% of AI-generated profiles on Twitter~\cite{ricker2024ai}.
 Of course, since this technology is still new, any presence of AIGC on public platforms points towards propagation in the future, and a fundamental shift to how people communicate digitally.

-Interestingly, though, our data shows that the volume of \textit{Transparent AI posts} diminished over time after a first (expected rise), perhaps as novelty declined.
-On the other hand, responses to posts that are suspected of using AI rose later, and remained somewhat higher through the end of our data collection.
+Interestingly, though, our data reveals that the volume of \textit{Transparent AI posts} (RQ1) decreased over time after a first (and expected) rise, perhaps due to declining novelty, changes in community policies and values, or shifts in how users present the content and respond to it.
+Most significantly, this decrease could be due to posters being more reluctant to admit their posts are AI-generated, as community rules and community and social norms around AI use are changing~\cite{lloyd2025airules}.
+Indeed, responses to posts that are suspected of using AI rose later, and remained somewhat higher through the end of our data collection.
 These dynamics suggest that we have entered a new era in online communities, where the public is suspicious about the AI provenance of information.
 Unfortunately, we know that suspicion of AI content is likely to lower trust online more broadly~\cite{jakesch2023human}.
 We also find that people may be becoming more negative about AIGC over time, as negative sentiments in comments for \textit{Suspected AI posts} increased between early and late 2023.
-Additionally, our analysis highlights how this broad suspicion may interact with online community rules and moderation: \textit{AI-disallowed} communities receive more suspicion comments, and these appear more quickly.